regrimwood/tracker-api/README.md

 ## Why I made this

 **The scenario:** I want to do mood tracking.
-**The problem:** I hate journalling and I can't be bothered to open a mood tracking app and log something every day.
+**The problem:** I hate journalling and I can't be bothered to open a mood tracking app and navigate through it to log something every day.
 **The hypothesis:** iOS shortcuts can do many things, like prompting to choose from a list.
-Can it send http requests??
+Can it automate sending http requests??
 **The answer:** [Yes it can](https://support.apple.com/en-nz/guide/shortcuts/apd2d448b2de/ios).
 It can also parse JSON!

 So, basically I made this API because I'm lazy.